flype44/VControl/DOCUMENTATION.md

 A check is performed to verify if the provided ROM file is already installed in memory.

-This check prevents infinite reboots if `VControl MAPROM` is installed in the `S:Sartup-Sequence`.
+This check prevents infinite reboots if `VControl MAPROM` is installed in the `S:Startup-Sequence`.

 The mapped ROM will survive a `WARM REBOOT`.